Clifton Forge station

 Clifton Forge station is a train station in Clifton Forge, Virginia, serving Amtrak's Cardinal line.
 It is located at 307 East Ridgeway Street.

 History

-The Virginia Central Railroad extended to Clifton Forge in 1857 here, a point originally called Jackson River.
+The Virginia Central Railroad extended to Clifton Forge in 1857, a point originally called Jackson River.
 The railroad's first station building on the site was constructed in 1891.
 Passenger operations moved to the nearby Gladys Inn in 1897.

 The modern two-story station building is a clapboard structure originally built by the Chesapeake and Ohio Railway (C&O) in 1906 as the railway's local offices.
 It became the passenger station in 1930 when the Gladys Inn was converted into the local YMCA building.
 It sits just east of a major locomotive fuel facility for CSX Transportation.

 Plans

-In 2013, Amtrak announced that it plans to move the stop to a new station built by the Chesapeake and Ohio Historical Society.
+In 2013, Amtrak announced that it planned to move the stop to a new station built by the Chesapeake and Ohio Historical Society.
 The building is a replica of the original 1891 station, and it is located on Main Street, east of the current facility.